 And if possible, be a little dramatic about it. 🙂

 Now tell them that if they don’t start thinking about investing soon, then you both’s retirement might look similar.

-The idea is to push the discussion from general one to one that touches the borders of fear.
-It can help reinforce the concept of need for investing.
+The idea is to push the discussion from a general one to one that touches the borders of fear.
+It can help reinforce the concept of the need for investing.

 Once the realization occurs, it will become clear that keeping money in safe options like FD won’t be of much help (but you need to show that FD paying 5% after tax, cannot negate the effects of a 7% inflation).
 Your spouse will also understand that prices going up over time, putting money only in safe products or may not cover the same expenses in future.